THUYimingLi/THUYimingLi.github.io/_pages/about.md

 ## Annocement
-I am **always looking for highly self-motivated students and research interns** to join exciting research projects on Trustworthy AI in our group.
+I am **always looking for highly self-motivated students and research interns** to join exciting research projects on Trustworthy ML and Responsible AI in our group.
 Besides, I am **always willing to work together on interesting projects with external collaborators**.
 Drop me an email if you are interested!

 ## News